Senusiyya: Developments since 1859

-Sayyid Muhammad al-Mahdi bin Sayyid Muhammad as-Senussi (1845 – 30 May 1902) was fourteen when his father died, after which he was placed under the care of his father's friends Amran, Reefi, and others.
-At age 18 he left their care and moved to Fez to further his knowledge of the Qur'an and Sufism.
+Muhammad al-Mahdi ibn Muhammad al-Sanusi (1845 – 30 May 1902) was fourteen when his father died, after which he was placed under the care of his father's friends Amran, Rifi, and others.
+At age 18, he left their care and moved to Fez to further his knowledge of the Qur'an and Sufism.

-The successors to the sultan of the Abu Qubays, Sultan Ali (1858–74) and Sultan Yusef (1874–98), continued to support the Senussi.
-Under al-Mahdi, the zawiyas of the order extended to Fez, Damascus, Constantinople, and India.
-In the Hejaz members of the order were numerous.
-In most of these countries, the Senussi wielded no more political power than other Muslim fraternities, but in the eastern Sahara and central Sudan, things were different.
-Mohammed al-Mahdi had the authority of a sovereign in a vast but almost empty desert.
-The string of oases leading from Siwa to Kufra, and Borkou were cultivated by the Senussis, and trade with Tripoli and Benghazi was encouraged.
+The successors to the sultan of Abu Qubays, Sultans Ali (1858–74) and Yusef (1874–98), continued to support the Sanusi.
+Under al-Mahdi, the zawiyas of the order extended to Fez, Damascus, Istanbul, and India.
+In the Hejaz, members of the order were numerous.
+In most of these countries, the Sanusi wielded no more political power than other Muslim fraternities, but in the eastern Sahara and central Sudan, things were different.
+Muhammed al-Mahdi had the authority of a sovereign in a vast but almost empty desert.
+The string of oases leading from Siwa to Kufra and Borkou were cultivated by the Sanusi order, and trade with Tripoli and Benghazi was encouraged.

-Although named "al-Mahdi" by his father, Muhammad never claimed to be the actual Mahdi (Saviour).
+Although named "al-Mahdi" by his father, Muhammad never claimed to be the actual Mahdi.
 However, he was regarded as such by some of his followers.
-When Muhammad Ahmad proclaimed himself the actual Mahdi in 1881, Muhammad Idris decided to have nothing to do with him.
-Although Muhammad Ahmed wrote twice asking him to become one of his four great caliphs (leaders), he received no reply.
-In 1890, the Ansar (forces of Muhammad Ahmad al-Mahdi) advancing from Darfur were stopped on the frontier of the Wadai Empire, Sultan Yusuf proving firm in his adherence to the Senussi teachings.
+When Muhammad Ahmad proclaimed himself the Mahdi in 1881, Muhammad Idris decided to have nothing to do with him.
+Although Muhammad Ahmed wrote twice asking him to become one of his four great caliphs, he received no reply.

+In 1890, the Ansar forces of Muhammad Ahmad al-Mahdi advancing from Darfur were stopped on the frontier of the Wadai Empire, Sultan Yusuf proving firm in his adherence to the Senussi teachings.